Curly Girlz Candy, Paula Even Trenda

-“We've won a couple different awards, which was obviously, nice.
+“We've won a couple of different awards, which was obviously, nice.
 We were a two-time, MN Cup semifinalist.
 In 2018 we were named the Red Wing Ignite Cup winner and in 2020 I was named the Small Business Person of the Year from the SBA.”

-Curly Girlz has a retail store in downtown Owatonna, Minnesota where they carry specialty local foods and the Curly Girlz sugar free candies.
+Curly Girlz has a retail store in downtown Owatonna, Minnesota where they carry specialty local foods and the Curly Girlz sugar-free candies.
 Their products are distributed to wholesalers nationwide, including HyVee and specialty grocers and nutrition shops as well as sold online.

 “It's okay to make mistakes.
 I've made tons of mistakes.
-We partnered with a couple people and it was just a nightmare.
-And then getting out of those, wasn't the easiest thing and lost a little money doing it, but it was still good exposure.
+We partnered with a couple of people and it was just a nightmare.
+And then getting out of those wasn't the easiest thing and lost a little money doing it, but it was still good exposure.
 I know what not to do next time.

 Most of our challenges have been either cash flow or employees -- getting enough employees or getting the right employees.
 Right now our biggest issue is probably supply chain and pricing.
-If we want to continue to do wholesale, we must build in the right margins for the wholesale customers as well but still being able to make profit on each of the units that we sell.
+If we want to continue to do wholesale, we must build in the right margins for the wholesale customers as well but still be able to make a profit on each of the units that we sell.
 Our shipping cost is going up, and people don't want to pay for shipping, because they're used to the whole Amazon free shipping, and so it's trying to figure out how to balance all of this.”

 “In 2013, when I started seriously thinking about starting my own business instead of working a full-time job and doing this on the side and trying to manage family life, I learned that Owatonna has a Business Incubator.
 We met with Doug Johnson out there and he really gave us a lot of resources to look into.
 He put me in touch with the Southern Minnesota Initiative Foundation here in Owatonna, and they put me in touch with some SCORE volunteers that could help direct us to create a business plan.”